 • Veterans can receive dental care through the Department of Veterans’ Affairs, including free or low-cost treatments and insurance at preferential prices, but many are not aware of the benefits available to them.

-• Authority Dental makes it easy to find 24 hour emergency dental services near you.
+• Authority Dental makes it easy to find emergency dental care near you.
 We offer a full range of affordable dental treatments, including dentures, denture repairs, and more.

 Veterans, compared to civilians, are at higher risk of dental problems.
 The nature of military duty has a significant impact on oral health.
 41% of Veterans report negative perceived dental status.
 The main causes of oral complications among veterans are: